scheme-live/live/live/okvslite/counter/README.md

 ## Introduction

-Simple extension that allows to represent a counter with addition and `counter-add!` and `counter-ref` the two procedures.
+Simple extension that allows to represent a counter with two procedures `counter-add!` and `counter-ref`.

 ## Reference